How do I do determine what level my child should be in?

 How do I pay for lessons?

 Please note: Bookings are not confirmed until full payment has been received.
-All fees must be paid in full prior to the beginning of each term.

 What happens if I miss a lesson?

 WestSwim does not offer refunds, however we do offer make-up lessons for missed classes.
 Credits may be given for lessons missed during the program where a medical certificate is produced.
 Refunds may also be given where a swimmer is withdrawing for the remainder of the program for medical reasons.
 Requests for refunds or credits must be submitted in writing and will incur a $12 administration fee.

 What do I need to bring to lessons?

 WestSwim recommends bathers that are chlorine resistant and be rinsed under cool water after each wear.
 If your child is not completely toilet trained, they are required to wear a suitable aqua nappy for hygiene reasons.

 Goggles help children see underwater and prevent eye irritation.
 To help your child get used to wearing goggles get them to try then out in the bath or shower at home first.

 All swimmers are encouraged to make use of the showers and changing facilities at the pool and have warm clothes and a hat or a beanie to wear after their lesson.
 This will help prevent swimmers from getting sick, especially in the cooler months.